aroles/biol210/README.md

 **In case of emergency...** Should circumstances arise that prevent you from fulfilling your responsibilities, such as completing exams on time, you should contact Angie ASAP (email is fine).
 If you anticipate issues or conflicts arising, please contact Angie in advance so that we may make arrangements.

 ## Course Structure
-This course adopts a flipped classroom style for all lecture meetings and uses contract grading for assessment.
+This course adopts a flipped classroom style for all lecture meetings and uses specifications-based grading for assessment.
 Your performance depends on your responsibility in completing the assigned work to a satisfactory level.
-Each week, video recordings are provided, to be studied outside of class meeting times (replacing assigned readings; occasionally readings may also be assigned).
-During the MWF lecture meetings, we will work on case studies or problem sets relating to that week’s material.
+Each week, video recordings are provided, to be studied outside of class meeting times (occasionally readings may also be assigned).
+During the Mon and Wed lecture meetings, we will usually work on case studies or problem sets relating to that week’s material.
+Fridays may be devoted to another activity, including weekly quizzes and corrections.

 ## Reference Material and Textbooks